ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

         Parameter prm = new Parameter(parameterCodeToBeTested, shortNameToBeTested, descriptionToBeTested, parameterCategoryToBeTested);
     }

-The only changes are the testName and the attributes of prm.
+The only changes are the testName and the attributes of the prm.

 **Test 1:** Check that it is not possible to create an instance of the Parameter class with null values.